Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 -   My Mentor, Excellence Ilesanmi, for all the kind advice, encouragement,  helpful feedback and recommended tools.

--   Thank you to my fellow students for their friendly tips and guidance.
+-   Thank you to my classmates at EKCG for their friendly tips and guidance.

 -   Thank you to the tutors and staff at Code Institute for all their support.